PostHog/posthog.com/contents/blog/how-to-pivot.md

 ### 3. 1:1 Tool with Predictive Analytics

-Back to basics - what the actual problem we were solving?
+Back to basics - what was the actual problem we were solving?

 It was the prioritization of where to focus your sales efforts.
 If 90% of your deals deals won't close, you need to get good at not spending time on those that aren't going to close.